elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-common-sources-of-misunderstanding-and-conflict-in-shakespeares-plays.md

 url: /learn/art-history-and-literature/questions/what-are-common-sources-of-misunderstanding-and-conflict-in-shakespeares-plays
 score: 9.0
 related_article1:
-    id: 168283
+    id: 168288
-    title: What role does language play in shaping perception in Shakespeare's works?
+    title: >-
+        How can central ideas in Shakespeare's works be identified and analyzed?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-does-language-play-in-shaping-perception-in-shakespeares-works
+    url: /learn/art-history-and-literature/questions/how-can-central-ideas-in-shakespeares-works-be-identified-and-analyzed
 related_article2:
-    id: 168293
+    id: 168282
-    title: How do character interactions in Shakespeare's plays reveal underlying themes and conflicts?
+    title: >-
+        How does trust and deception interplay in Shakespearean narratives?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-character-interactions-in-shakespeares-plays-reveal-underlying-themes-and-conflicts
+    url: /learn/art-history-and-literature/questions/how-does-trust-and-deception-interplay-in-shakespearean-narratives
 related_article3:
-    id: 168293
+    id: 168284
-    title: How do character interactions in Shakespeare's plays reveal underlying themes and conflicts?
+    title: >-
+        How does communication influence relationships in Shakespearean literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-character-interactions-in-shakespeares-plays-reveal-underlying-themes-and-conflicts
+    url: /learn/art-history-and-literature/questions/how-does-communication-influence-relationships-in-shakespearean-literature
 related_article4:
-    id: 168286
+    id: 168287
-    title: How do words shape relationships in Shakespeare's narratives?
+    title: >-
+        What are the key components of developing an arguable thesis in literary analysis?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-words-shape-relationships-in-shakespeares-narratives
+    url: /learn/art-history-and-literature/questions/what-are-the-key-components-of-developing-an-arguable-thesis-in-literary-analysis
 related_article5:
-    id: 168287
+    id: 168284
-    title: What are the key components of developing an arguable thesis in literary analysis?
+    title: >-
+        How does communication influence relationships in Shakespearean literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-components-of-developing-an-arguable-thesis-in-literary-analysis
+    url: /learn/art-history-and-literature/questions/how-does-communication-influence-relationships-in-shakespearean-literature
 ---

 &nbsp;